nagasaikallakuri/Amzon_Clone/README.md

 # Amazon-Clone

-This application is built
+This app is designed to provide key insights on React router, hosting a web app using Firebase, and the CICD environment.

+This is a replication of the Amazon website, complete with the ability to display goods, add things to cart, and make payments.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).